Brandon-lz/freeMQ/README.md

 ## base PUSH-PULL mode

-all of PUSH side's messaes will send to all aviliable PULL sider
+all of PUSH side's messaes will send to all aviliable PULL side

 test: